 Video Credit: The Ocean Cleanup/YouTube.com

 River waste flowing with the natural current enters the Interceptor and is carried onto a conveyor belt that delivers the debris to a shuttle.
 Guided by sensors, the waste is distributed by the shuttle into one of six dumpsters, which are each filled until they reach full capacity (up to 50 m3).
 Once the barge is almost full, an automated text alerts locals, who bring it to shore, empty the debris and send it to local waste management centers, before returning the barge to the Interceptor.

 For more information about how the river cleaner works, watch the video below:

-From the start, The Ocean Cleanup had planned to recycle the marine plastic it collects, and, on December 12th, 2019, after presenting the first plastic captured from the Great Pacific Garbage Patch, Slat also announced the plan to turn it into “beautiful, sustainable products.”
+From the start, The Ocean Cleanup had planned to recycle the marine plastic it collects, and on December 12, 2019, after presenting the first plastic captured from the Great Pacific Garbage Patch, Slat also announced the plan to turn it into “beautiful, sustainable products.”

-Slat continued: “As most people will never go to the Great Pacific Garbage Patch, through these products, we aim to give everyone the opportunity to take part in the clean-up.”
+Slat said: “As most people will never go to the Great Pacific Garbage Patch, through these products, we aim to give everyone the opportunity to take part in the clean-up.”